Developer(s) – Nintendo SPD

 Gameplay – 4/10

 I think the same thing can be said for the game’s play too; a small amount of variety, but not enough to keep players wanting to play.
-I’d played this game all week, and found to become very repetitive very quickly.
+I’d played this game all week, and found it to become very repetitive very quickly.
 There is some value to playing it in that the characters can be made to say some funny things depending on their mood, and I did like the brief interspersions of turn-based RPG combat that can be experienced once the island’s fairground is unlocked, but other than that, I didn’t really find any deeper substance than that in terms of gameplay.

 Controls – 10/10